Natural Way to Deal with Allergies

 Subcutaneous Immunotherapy (SCIT), also known as "allergy shots," is commonly employed by mainstream allergist in an attempt to desensitize the body to the allergens it is reacting too.
 This procedure involves a series of injections for a minimum of six months with maintenance injections over the next 3 - 5 years.
 These shots may cause the same allergic reactions that they are attempting to prevent.
 More recently an oral version of this procedure, Sublingual Immunotherapy (SLIT), has been developed in Europe.
 Although not yet approved in the USA, it is being used here by some doctors.
 However, this is not unlike homeopathic desensitization (see below) which can accomplish the same goal without side effects.

 There are several nutrients which are quite helpful when it comes to allergy.
-Vitamin C of course is a staple of the natural armamentarium and helps strengthen the body's defenses.
-Others helpful nutrients include the herbs Butterbur and Stinging Nettle, the antioxidant Quercetin, the carotenoids (beta-carotene, a Vitamin A precursor for example) and omega-3 fatty acids as found in fish oil, flax seed and walnuts.
+Vitamin C, of course, is a staple of the natural armamentarium and helps strengthen the body's defenses.
+It also acts as a natural antihistamine.
+Others helpful nutrients include the antioxidant Quercetin, found in high amounts in cauliflower and also prevents the release of histamine; the carotenoids (beta-carotene, a Vitamin A precursor for example) found in green leafy vegetables and inhibit the release of histamine.
+Omega-3 fatty acids as found in fish oil, flax seeds and walnuts help to calm allergic reactions.

-When allergy is the trigger for asthma, Dr. Garber’s Natural Solutions for Lungs works synergistically with the EnviroDefense formula.
-When allergy manifests as atopic dermatitis, eczema or urticaria, Dr. Garber's Natural Solutions for Skin will likewise act synergistically with the EnviroDefense formula.
+When allergy is the trigger for asthma, Dr. Garber’s Natural Solutions Lung Health works synergistically with the EnviroDefense formula.
+When allergy manifests as atopic dermatitis, eczema or urticaria, Dr. Garber's Natural Solutions Skin Health will likewise act synergistically with the EnviroDefense formula.

-Homeopathic nasal sprays are a good alternative to steroid based spays.
+Homeopathic nasal sprays are a good alternative to steroid based sprays.
 Irrigating the nasal passages with a saline solution using a neti pot helps wash pollens out and relive swollen nasal membranes.

 Homeopathic preparations of most common allergens are available and, like the immunotherapies mentioned above, may act to desensitize the body over time.
 These can be used in conjunction with the other natural remedies and work best when exposure to the allergen in question can be avoided.